TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/ConfiguringTYPO3.rst

          .. container:: card-body

-            The heart of any content management system is its' editor.
+            The heart of any content management system is its editor.
 TYPO3 uses ckeditor to provide a rich and configurable editing environment.

          .. container:: card-footer pb-0